Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 | summarize min(TimeDifferenceInMinutes) by ServicePrincipalName, ModifiedCredTime, ActorIP
 | project timestamp = ModifiedCredTime, AccountCustomEntity = ServicePrincipalName, IPCustomEntity = ActorIP
 ```
+_Note: I haven't used the ServicePrincipalID for correlation to the Azure AD Audit Log because it isn't part of the data schema.
+The audit log includes only ObjectId and ServicePrincipalName.
+The disadvantage is that the attacker is able to rename the service principal to bypass this check.
+Therefore you should build an advanced correlation or adding the service principal rename activity in your advanced checks._

 <br>
 <span style="color:silver;font-style:italic;font-size:small">Original cover image by [mohamed Hassan / Pixabay](https://pixabay.com/illustrations/audit-financial-advisor-table-2823174/)</span>